 - Root cause analysis,

 - Forensic auditing to gather evidence,

 - Submission of a fraud investigation report with opinions, conclusions, corrective and preventive actions.

 Why should you engage external investigators?

-By engaging external investigators for fraud investigation, you get a reliable partner to objectively and independently investigate the fraud and provide unbiased opinion and conclusions on the fraud free from conflict of interest and peer pressure.
+By engaging external investigators for fraud investigation, you get a reliable partner to objectively and independently investigate the fraud and provide unbiased opinions and conclusions on the fraud free from conflict of interest and peer pressure.

-How we assist with fraud investigation services?
+How do we assist with fraud investigation services?

 Our Fraud Investigation Service helps you identify the source of the fraud, evaluate the impact of fraud, identify the root cause of the fraud, and strengthen internal controls, policies and governance practices in order to prevent fraud in future.

 As prevention is always better than cure, a Fraud Risk Assessment is necessary for your organisation in order to manage the risk of fraud in future and develop fraud reporting mechanics.
 According to the above-referred research, more than 20% of frauds are detected based on internal whistle-blowing.
 Our risk professionals can help your organisation in conducting Fraud Risk Assessments and prepare it to mitigate fraud risk by implementing various preventive and detective measures.